openmod-tracker/resolve/docs/source/user_guide/financial_settings.md

 of 2045-2064, assuming that the 2045 costs are representative of a steady-state future for all end effect years.
 4. **Annual discount rate:** Real discount rate in each year

+The schematic below shows how net present value is being calculated based on costs in selected modeled years:
 ![Example of RESOLVE Modeling Years and Financing Timeline](_images/Modeling_Year.jpg)

 ## Temporal Settings